Action classes

 The registry

-Section titled “The registry”OpenFirma ships with 44 canonical action classes.
+Section titled “The registry”OpenFirma ships with 52 canonical action classes.
 The base 15 come from FEP v0.1, the versioned Firma protocol specification that defines the canonical registry and its invariants.
-The remaining classes extend that base for GitHub (12), Stripe (12), and Gmail (5).
+The remaining classes extend that base for GitHub (12), Stripe (12), Gmail (5), Google Calendar (4), and Notion (4).

 The 15 FEP v0.1 base classes give you a feel for the granularity: